YagoLopez/vrview-react/README.md

 ```

 # Disclaimer
 At the moment it seems IE and Chrome for IOS are not supported.
+Work in progress.

 License MIT